neerajgautam11/M3_G32/RemoteKeylessEntry(RKE)Project/1_Requirements/README.md

  ### Who :
- * owner of the vehicle
+ * owner of the vehicle.

 ### What :
 * Keyless entry systems are used to remotely lock, unlock and can